gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 Internationally, the equivalent of FIPS 140-2 is ISO / IEC 19790: 2012 with the title ‘Security requirements for cryptographic modules’.

-- ISO / IEC 24759: 2014 (Information technology -Security techniques - Test requirements for cryptographic modules) is the equivalent of the NIST Derived Test Requirements document
+- ISO / IEC 24759: 2014 (Information technology - Security techniques - Test requirements for cryptographic modules) is the equivalent of the NIST Derived Test Requirements document

 == Federal Information Processing Standard (FIPS) 140-3